 So in addition to filming all the usual puppy training stuff like basic obedience and potty training and learning to walk on a leash, we also filmed the whole process of helping a scared, barky puppy become confident and less-barky.

-Here’s how Puppy Survival School can help your shy or reactive puppy
+Here are five ways Puppy Survival School can help your fearful puppy

 In the first level of this training exercise, you reward the dog for looking at the trigger.
 In the later level, you reward the dog for looking at the trigger and then looking away.